carolynvs/carolynvanslyck.com/_posts/2018-07-16-building-go-from-source.md

 ![Gopher hanging on GO balloons](/images/go-balloons.png)

-Now we are all set up and ready to make changes to the official Go code and try out our changes locally.

-<p style="text-align: center">💪 Step 1 of becoming a real Go contributor accomplished! 🚀</p>
+<p style="text-align: center">🚀 Step 1 of becoming a real Go contributor accomplished! 🚀</p>

 If you don't want to wait, a couple of us friendly gophers are sharing what we learn as we go along, join us in the Go forums in the [Exploring Go Modules